Pablo400-glitch/Proyecto_2D_Unity/README.md

 The jumper is the third enemy of the game, and has the following properties:

-- Can check if the player is in range of `2.5 units`
+- Can check if the player is in range
 - Can move left or right, following the player if the player is in range
-- Can jump every `2.5 seconds` if the player is in range
+- Can jump every few secons if the player is in range
 - Can damage the player on contact

 You can find the controllers for the jumper in the `/Assets/Scripts/Enemies` folder.
 The jumper has the following scripts: